js2264/periodicDNA/README.md

 * `getPeriodicityTrack()` can be used to generate linear tracks representing the periodicity strength of a given k-mer at a chosen period, over genomic loci of interest.
+* `getFPI()` is used to compute the Fold Power Increase, a more sophisticated metric derived from the PSD.
+  It was initially developed by Pich et al., Cell 2018.
+  It estimates the background periodicity of the k-mer of interest in shuffled sequences.

 ### `getPeriodicity()` function